jerobado/Study/ASP.NET Core/Deployment/Linux Deployment/How to deploy ASP.NET Core with Apache HTTP Server in Ubuntu.md

 # How to deploy ASP.NET Core with Apache HTTP Server in Ubuntu
-- this is a high level overview about ASP.NET Core deployment in Ubuntu with Apache HTTP Server as a reverse proxy
+- This is a high level overview about deploying ASP.NET Core project in Ubuntu with Apache HTTP Server as a reverse proxy.

 **Assumptions**

-- you have already an existing working website in your production server
+- You have already an existing working website in your production server.
-- Apache HTTP Server is already installed in your production server
+- Apache HTTP Server is already installed in your production server.
-- Apache HTTP Server headers and mods are already enabled
+- Apache HTTP Server headers and mods are already enabled.
-- .NET Runtime or SDK is already installed in your production server, see installation tutorial [here]((https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu))
+- .NET Runtime or SDK is already installed in your production server, see installation tutorial [here]((https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu)).

 ### Project setup